November 11 | Winter Break Guidance from CRT

 Chair, COVID-19 Response Team

 Editor’s note: Phased planning and increased understanding of COVID-19 has amended some information included in the July 14 message.
 Faculty members may not opt for face shields or plexiglass in lieu of masks.
 Face shields and plexiglass are additional and valuable aids, but do not replace the need to wear masks.
-Exceptions to this requirement are only approved by the W&M COVID-19 Response Team at [[COVIDResponse]].
+Accommodations to this requirement are only approved by the W&M COVID-19 Response Team at [[COVIDResponse]].

 July 14, 2020